 PA-607.
 Introduction to the Physician Assistant Profession.
 This course is designed to introduce the physician assistant to various professional topics that affect the practicing physician assistant.
 The course focus is on the non-medical aspect of the profession such as: history of the physician assistant profession, laws and regulations governing physician assistant practice, health policy, patient safety, current practice trends, and education.
 Legal and legislative issues discussed include licensing, credentialing, national certification, and professional liability.
 1 s.h.

 PA-614.
-Fundamentals of Clinical Medicine I. This course provides an introduction to the study of the disease process.
-Emphasis has been placed on the integration of the essential anatomy, physiology, pathology, microbiology, pharmacology, and medical terminology relevant to medical problems encountered in the primary care setting.
-The differential diagnosis of symptoms and physical findings, diagnostic procedures, assessment and therapeutic modalities are discussed.
-Topics include dermatology, ENT, hematology, endocrinology and cardiology.6 s.h.
+Fundamentals of Clinical Medicine I. The Fundamentals of Clinical Medicine (FCM) course series introduces the study of the disease process.
+Emphasis is placed on the integration of the essential anatomy, physiology, pathology, microbiology, pharmacology, and medical terminology relevant to medical problems encountered in the primary care setting.
+The differential diagnosis of symptoms and physical findings along with interpretation of laboratory and radiographic tests appropriate to each system are discussed.
+Topics include dermatology, EENT, endocrinology, hematology and cardiology.
+6 s.h.

 PA-615.
 Fundamental of Clinical Medicine II.
 This course continues the introduction to the study of the disease process.
 Emphasis is placed on the integration of the essential anatomy, physiology, pathology, microbiology, pharmacology, and medical terminology relevant to medical problems encountered in the primary care setting.
-The differential diagnosis of symptoms and physical findings, diagnostic procedures, assessment and therapeutic modalities are discussed.
-Topics include pulmonology, gastroenterology, urology, nephrology, women’s health, orthopedics and rheumatology.
+The differential diagnosis of symptoms and physical findings along with interpretation of laboratory and radiographic tests appropriate to each system is discussed.
+Topics include respiratory, musculoskeletal, genitourinary, renal, women's health and gastrointestinal diseases.
 6 s.h.

 PA-616.
 Fundamentals of Clinical Medicine III.
 This course continues the introduction to the study of the disease process.
 Emphasis is placed on the integration of the essential anatomy, physiology, pathology, microbiology, pharmacology, and medical terminology relevant to medical problems encountered in the primary care setting.
-The differential diagnosis of symptoms and physical findings, diagnostic procedures, assessment and therapeutic modalities are discussed.
+The differential diagnosis of symptoms and physical findings along with interpretation of laboratory and radiographic tests appropriate to each system is discussed.
 Topics include neurology, psychiatry and infectious disease.
 3 s.h.

 PA-617.
 Clinical Problem Solving I. Clinical Problem Solving will consolidate the topics of medicine by developing a logical methodology of assessment of disease processes or syndromes, and subsequent intervention.
 Students will master the ability to generate differential diagnoses specific to the patients’ presenting complaints, signs and symptoms and laboratory data.
 A problem-based learning format is used.
 Prerequisites: Human Anatomy, Clinical Laboratory Medicine.
 Co-requisites: Fundamentals of Clinical Medicine I, Physical Diagnosis.
 1 s.h.